 - Read reviews before you choose a carrier.

-- Require the following in the notes when you ship a coke machine
+- Require the following in the notes when you ship a drink machine

 - Full blanket wrap, it usually takes 3 or 4 larger blankets to wrap it.